Back to SwitchBot Guides

 Clean Sensor Surface

-The fingerprint sensor accumulates oil and dirt from repeated use.
+The fingerprint sensor is the smooth rectangular pad on the exterior face of the keypad, above the number buttons.
+It accumulates oil and dirt from repeated use.
 Clean it weekly with a soft dry cloth.
 Do not use water or cleaning chemicals on the sensor.
 A clean sensor reads fingerprints more accurately.

 WHOOSH!
 Pro 16.9 fl oz Refillable TV Screen Cleaner & Microfiber Cloth - Streak-Free Cleaner for Flat Screens, OLED, LCD, Smart TV, Monitors - Non-Toxic, Odorless - Electronics Cleaning Kit